The LS telcom Company

 The 5G Innovation Centre (5GIC) at the University of Surrey is now the largest UK academic research centre dedicated to the development of the next generation of mobile and wireless communications.
 Bringing together leading academic expertise and key industry partners in a shared vision, the 5GIC will help to define and develop the 5G infrastructure that will underpin the way we communicate, work and live our everyday lives in the future.

 This is our home: Braunschweig, the »City of Science«, rich in tradition and located right at the heart of Europe’s most active research region.
-Our academic community comprises some 19,500 students and 3,600 university employees.
+Our academic community comprises more than 20,000 students and 3,600 university employees.
 The size of our campus is ideal: we are able to offer a range of state-of the-art teaching and research facilities with a personal, close-knit atmosphere.

 Our core disciplines are engineering and natural sciences.
 They are closely linked to our other disciplines of humanities and economic, social, and educational sciences.
 In the area of engineering, we are number one in Northern Germany in terms of the quantity and variety of courses offered.